Session 2.5: Make Claude remember (across sessions and across breakages)

 seeded with [the failure recovered today].

 Claude: backfill entries for the previous four sessions using actual dates the user remembers.
+Ask for the session ID for today’s session — it’s in the banner at the top of this chat.
 Then add today’s entry.
 The user reads each one back; if any is wrong, fix it.

 Append-only.
 Never edit a past entry; if context updates, write a new entry referencing the old one.